 Our empirical assessment of the implications for racial bias in police shootings proceeds in four steps.
-First, we describe our method-the outcome test.
+First, we describe our method - the outcome test.
 Second, we describe an original dataset we built that includes all OIS (fatal and non-fatal) in eight local police jurisdictions but, due to data limitations imposed by police reporting, excludes sufficient data on civilian behavior (or police perceptions of it) during the police-civilian encounter.
 Third, we focus on an evaluation of Implication 1 that predicts that racial bias among police officers will produce disparities in fatalities across racial groups.
 We underscore that this prediction is not intended to estimate the effect of civilian race on the decision to use force; it is designed to demonstrate evidence implied by any such bias.
-In the fourth step, therefore, we directly engage the issue of causal effect size.
-Taking our evidence as consistent with the presence of racial bias as a starting point, we calculate a lower bound for the magnitude of the effect of racial bias in the decision of an officer to shoot a civilian in our sample of localities.
+In the fourth step, therefore, we directly engage the size of the bias.
+Assuming no omitted covariates, we calculate a lower bound for the magnitude of racial bias in the decision of an officer to shoot a civilian in our sample of localities.
+We then calculate how strong an omitted covariate would need to be in order to eliminate the findings.